 Likely largely due to plant images on social media, gardeners are scooping up new and improved varieties of hydrangeas.
 Even faster than we can grow them.
 Breeders, responding to consumer needs, built a better hydrangea.
 Re-blooming, right-sized for pots, with sturdier stems that don't flop under the weight of large flower heads.
 Plus thicker leaves that are more tolerant of heat, humidity, and heady winds.
 Making this much loved flower into the "must have" flower of the decade.
 (Crystal ball time?
 We forecast 2019 will be all about vines and ground covers.)

 “Mentoring services are especially attractive to younger, inexperienced gardeners and to social media savvy first-time home buyers.”

-In the year of the woman, these gardeners will take back their power, engaging in record numbers the one-on-one services of coaches to teach them the how-to’s of DIY chores ranging from using chain saws and pruning to composting, floral arrangements, and urban livestock tending.
+In the year of the woman, these gardeners will take back their power.
+Engaging in record numbers the one-on-one services of coaches to teach them the how-to's of DIY chores.
+This is ranging from using chain saws and pruning to composting, floral arrangements, and urban livestock tending.
 Garden coaches were a “thing” about ten years ago and they’re coming back in a big way.
-Data indicates that these mentoring services are especially attractive to younger, inexperienced gardeners and to social media savvy first-time homebuyers (so many selfie opportunities!).
+Data indicates that these mentoring services are especially attractive to younger, inexperienced gardeners.
+Also, to social media savvy first-time homebuyers (so many selfie opportunities!).
 We’re also seeing increased interest in online basic gardening classes, and competition for open slots in Master Gardener programs.